 Choose a photo, and make it industry appropriate

-I know, this one’s a no-brainer.
-But according to LinkedIn’s site, a profile photo can lead to nine times more connection requests.
+This one’s a no-brainer.
+According to LinkedIn’s site, a profile photo can lead to nine times more connection requests.
 Don’t stress about scheduling a photographer or studio for that profile pic.
-More users these days are replacing professional portraits with more natural looking outdoor shots.
+These days, more users are replacing professional portraits with more natural-looking outdoor shots.

 Not sure what to wear?
 Think of the industry you’re applying to and wear clothes that fit.
 If you’re in a creative field, wear something that shows off your personality (in an appropriate way, of course).
 In business or politics?
 Stick to a classic suit that shows how much of a boss you are.
 More than anything, look like yourself!

 Just as important to your photo is disclosing where you are.
 Your profile is 23 times more likely to be viewed when your location is listed.
 If you live in a larger metropolitan area, select the option to for “Greater [City] Area” to cast an even broader net.
 There’s also an option to let potential employers know that you’re willing to relocate if you’re worried your location will deter recruiters in other cities from viewing your application.

 While listed at the bottom of your profile, the skills section is just as important as your experience and education.
 LinkedIn states that listing five or more skills tailored to your intended industry will get you “17x more profile views and up to 31x more messages from recruiters and others who can help you get ahead.”

 Utilize your coworkers, friends, and colleagues to get the most out of those listed skills, too.
 Kindly ask someone to endorse a skill for you, and make sure to return the favor.